JYU-IBA/potku/README.md

-This repository contains the Python source code for Potku's graphical user interface (Qt5) as well as the source code for programs that perform most of the number crunching, written in C. Some of these software are in separate submodules, please see the instructions below if you want to run the development version.
+This repository contains the Python source code for Potku's graphical user interface (Qt5) as well as the source code for programs that perform most of the number crunching, written in C. These software are in separate submodules, please see the instructions below if you want to run the development version.

 Ready to run binary packages are available on the releases page of this repository.
 Additionally older binary packages are available on the
 [official website](https://www.jyu.fi/science/en/physics/research/infrastructures/accelerator-laboratory/pelletron/potku/).

-    Copyright (C) 2013-2021 Potku developers
+    Copyright (C) 2013-2024 Potku developers

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by